The Top 21 Tesla Powerwall Questions Answered

 But let’s say you have a big family, own a large home and use more energy-dependent appliances than most other homes.
 You might need more than one Powerwall.
 Even if you use all the energy stored in a single Powerwall, you can still source energy from the grid.

 However, if you want greater energy independence, then you might want to invest in two to three Powerwalls.
 This investment ensures any excess power that your solar panels generate is stored and ready for use — and it doesn’t go back to the grid.

 8. What does a Tesla Powerwall do?

-A Tesla Powerwall does what any other solar battery does: stores excess energy from your solar panels.
+A Tesla Powerwall does what any other backup battery for home does, it stores excess energy from your solar panels.
 But its ability to support larger energy loads is what really sets it apart from other solar battery brands.

 You can use that stored energy at night when your panels aren’t producing energy.
 Additionally, you can use stored energy during power outages when the grid is down.
 Batteries also come in handy during the winter months, when there’s less sunlight because the days are shorter.

 [Related: Winter Storm Power Outage]

 9. What can you power with a Tesla Powerwall?